 - Arrange them in the right order

 - Download and share

 Step 1: Upload your videos

 Upload your videos to Kapwing’s video merger tool.
 You can upload your videos one at a time or all at once.
 If you have videos from the internet you want to include, you can paste the URL to upload.
-You can also upload photos to combine with your videos.
+You can also upload photos or GIFs to combine with your videos.

 Think about videos that would look good joined into one continuous video.
 This could mean similar color palettes, videos from only one event or trip, or videos with all the same people.
 For my example I wanted to create a travel recap video so I used all my videos from my time in Portugal.

 Step 2: Arrange your videos/photos